DannyTheHeretic/pure-pulsars/README.md

 Once you have your key, you can store that somewhere safe for later.
 Well that was easy.

+#### Warning

+The API key may need to be associated with a Google Cloud Project.
+You can use the Firebase project created in the previous step, which should be available from the "Search Google Cloud project" search bar with the same name you gave it.

 ### API Ninjas Key
 [Goto API Ninjas](https://api-ninjas.com/api/animals) and create an account.
 After you make it, [goto your profile](https://api-ninjas.com/profile).
 From here scroll down a bit and click `Show API Key`, copy it, and write it down somewhere for later.